Stoneleiker25/Coming-Soon-Titanic-Machine-Learning-from-Disaster-Classification---SAS-ML/README.md

 74.2 percent of women survived; 18.9 percent of men survived
 First-class survival rate was 62.6 percent; third-class was 24.2 percent
 Passengers alone had 32 percent survival rate
-Passengers with 2, 3, or 4 family members had over 50 percent survival
+Passengers with 2–4 family members had over 50 percent survival
-Random forest had lower prediction error
+Random forest had lower error
 Logistic regression offered strong interpretability

+## Interpretation of Results
+Women had a much higher survival rate because they were prioritized during evacuation.
+Safety protocols favored women and children, especially in lifeboat access.
+Passengers with small families (2 to 4 members) had better survival outcomes.
+Many of them were in first or second class, located on upper decks, which gave faster access to lifeboats and crew support.
+Solo travelers had the highest death rate.
+About 56 percent of them were in third class, which was located on lower decks with poor access to escape routes.
+Being alone may have made it harder to navigate the ship quickly or receive help.

 ## Recommendation
 Survival favored women and higher classes, but many men in class 1 and 2 still died